April 2, 2026, 1:32 pm | Read time: 5 minutes

 “On river cruises, everyone has something going on with everyone else.”

-Admittedly, it’s not a huge problem: Still, I never understood why guests didn’t push their chairs back to the table when they left.
-Didn’t we all learn this in school?
+Admittedly, it’s not a huge problem: Still, I never understood why guests didn’t push their chairs in when they left.
+Didn’t we all learn that in school?

 11. Not Responding

 Especially with groups and when it’s busy, a waiter can’t always remember who ordered what.
-When you announce “the filet?” three times, and no one responds, it’s exhausting.
-Guests who don’t make room when their food is served are also annoying.
-Especially since restaurant plates are often very hot or heavy.
+When you announce “the filet?” three times and no one responds, it’s exhausting.
+Guests who don’t make room when you’re serving their food are also annoying.
+Especially since the plates in a restaurant are often very hot or heavy.

 Despite some annoying guests and tough working conditions, I enjoyed working in restaurants and bars.
 It was incredibly varied, I met many people, and it definitely made me stronger.
 Nothing can shock me easily anymore.